Darkcraft8/Starbound-Debug-Repository/README.md

-# Starbound-Server-Config-Repository
+# Darkcraft8 Starbound Debug Repository
-contain my server configs files and some log for debugging
+Contain files and sometime screenshot of issues i found either from mod or server